 Emergency Stop (Pins 1 & 2): The emergency stop input can be used to disconnect power to the motor drivers in the event of an emergency using a normally closed switch.
+Make sure switch 6 on the power board is enabled.
 For further information on the power board, please see the section on the power board later in this guide.